 If you feel that you may be having difficulties with breastfeeding as a result of Raynaud’s and vasospasm, it is really important to have a full lactation assessment by an IBCLC to out rule other issues that may be causing the pain.

 Vasospasm can be concurrent with latching and tongue tie issues or can be the sole cause of nipple and shooting breast pain.
 The best indicator of whether sucking issues are at play or whether vasospasm alone is involved is the presence of a normal nipple shape post feed.

 Vasospasm is also often confused with ductal thrush.
-The reason for this is it is also a side effect of diflucan / fluconazole, the medication used to treat candida in the milk ducts.
-However, I have only seen true ductal candida less than 5 times in 12 years as an IBCLC.
+The reason for this is, vasospasm is also a side effect of diflucan / fluconazole, the medication used to treat candida in the milk ducts.
+However, I have only seen true ductal candida less than 5 times in a 20 year career in lactation.

 Top 10 Tips to Help Ease the pain of Vasospasm – Raynaud’s

 - Don’t leave your nipples exposed after feeds or air dry them if damaged.

 Vasospasm is exacerbated by extremes of temperature.
 Cover up straight away once the feed has finished.
 Have a breast pad ready to cover up as soon as the baby unlatches.
 Wrap up.
 Many mothers report that keeping their whole body warm helps more than simply concentrating specifically on their breasts.
 Avoid exposure to the cold.
 Little things we don’t normally think of can make a noticeable difference, for example eliminating sudden temperature changes by ensuring the bathroom is pleasantly warm before undressing for a shower, etc.